PacificBiosciences/sawfish/scripts/cnv_excluded_regions/README.md

 regions section](../../docs/user_guide.md#cnv-excluded-regions).

-The information in this directory provides both documentation for how sawfish's pre-computed excluded region tracks were generated, as well as a template for users interested in extending these methods to new references sequences or to different exclusion stringency levels, etc.
+The information in this directory provides both documentation for how sawfish's pre-computed excluded region tracks were generated, as well as a template for users interested in extending these methods to new reference sequences or to different exclusion stringency levels, etc.

 ## Excluded region overview